nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 Automatic Calibration
 =====================

-.. todo:: Intro to our calibration procedure...
+To advance beyond the manual hardcoded approach described above we devised a system whereby we could place the the FRANKA end-effector in the centre of the field of view of our camera, and allow it to automatically calibrate itself off some small controlled motions.

-To calibrate the chess board between the FRANKA and Camera reference frame, we needed specific points where we could take the x, y, z of the robot end effector and the u, v, w of this point when detected by the camera.
-To complete we placed a trackable marker on the end effector which would move to the 8 vertices of a cube around its rest position.
+So to calibrate the chess board, we continued to use image recognition techniques described in the Perception module, but to relate the Franka base frame to the camera we used a trackable marker located on the robot end-effector which would allow the camera to locate the arm in space as it moved between 8 vertices of a cube (built around the starting position of the end-effector).

 Generating a cube
 -----------------

-The generate_cube function generates an array of 9 x, y, z coordinates for calibration based on an end-effector (1x3) input position followed by the 8 coordinates of the each vertex of the cube.
+The generate_cube function generates an array of 9 ``x, y, z`` coordinates for calibration based on an end-effector (1x3) input position followed by the 8 coordinates of the each vertex of the cube.
-An array is created about (0, 0, 0) of edge length 0.1 metres.
+An array is created about ``(0, 0, 0)`` of edge length 0.1 metres.

 .. figure:: _static/generate_cube_original.png
     :align: center